NPaspallis/seesaw/README.md

 Copy the contents of `/build/web` to `/docs`

 ## Launch the app

+The app is ideally displayed in `1920 x 1080` resolution, which is the target resolution for the Kiosk.

 * Home Web-browser mode at: https://npaspallis.github.io/seesaw
 * Classroom mode at:        https://npaspallis.github.io/seesaw/#/classroom